T: +44 (0)20 7539 2642

 Ingrid Jacoby performs throughout Europe, Asia, Africa, and North America both in recital and as a soloist with the world’s major orchestras.
 She is the winner of numerous awards and competitions, including the Artists Presentation Award, the Steinway Hall Artists Prize, the Baldwin National Piano Competition and the Gina Bachauer International Piano Competition.
 Her highly acclaimed recital at Carnegie Hall was the result of receiving the Concert Artists Guild Award.

-She has given solo recitals at the Wigmore Hall, Queen Elizabeth Hall, St John’s Smith Square, amongst others, and, at the invitation of HHR Prince and Princess of Wales, at Apsley House.
-A frequent performer at music festivals such as the Aldeburgh, Aspen, Covent Garden and Tuscan Sun Festivals, and her 2011/2012 season included a recital at the Mansion House in London at the invitation of the Lord Mayor.
+Ingrid has given solo recitals at the Wigmore Hall, Queen Elizabeth Hall, St John’s Smith Square, amongst others, and, at the invitation of HHR Prince and Princess of Wales, at Apsley House.
+She is a frequent performer at music festivals such as the Aldeburgh, Aspen, Covent Garden and Tuscan Sun Festivals.

-Ingrid Jacoby comes from a family with deep musical roots; there is evidence to suggest she is directly descended from the pianist, composer, and Prussian nobleman, Prince Louis Ferdinand (1772 – 1806), to whom Beethoven dedicated his Third Piano Concerto.
+Ingrid Jacoby comes from a family with deep musical roots; she is directly descended from the pianist, composer, and Prussian nobleman, Prince Louis Ferdinand (1772 – 1806), to whom Beethoven dedicated his Third Piano Concerto.
 Prince Louis Ferdinand was the nephew of Frederick the Great, himself the composer of the famous theme which J S Bach used in his sublime Musical Offering.

 Released by Ondine June 2010